학술논문

 Abstract

-In this work, we present the technical details of the discussion presented in [J.J.
-Relancio, L.Santamar\'ia-Sanz (2024) arXiv:2403.18772], where we establish the basis of quantum theories of the free massive scalar, the massive fermionic, and the electromagnetic fields, in a doubly special relativity scenario.
-This construction is based on a geometrical interpretation of the kinematics of these kind of theories.
+In this work, we explore the quantum theories of the free massive scalar, the massive fermionic, and the electromagnetic fields, in a doubly special relativity scenario.
+This construction is based on a geometrical interpretation of the kinematics of this kind of theory.
 In order to describe the modified actions, we find that a higher (indeed infinite) derivative field theory is needed, from which the deformed kinematics can be read.
-From our construction we are able to restrict the possible models of doubly special relativity to particular bases that preserve linear Lorentz invariance.
+From our construction we are able to restrict the possible models of doubly special relativity to those that preserve linear Lorentz invariance.
 We quantize the theories and also obtain a deformed version of the Maxwell equations.
-We analyze the electromagnetic vector potential either for an electric point-like source and a magnetic dipole.
-We observe that the electric and magnetic fields do not diverge at the origin for some models described with an anti de Sitter space but do for the de Sitter one in both problems.
+We analyze the electromagnetic vector potential for both an electric pointlike source and magnetic dipole.
+We observe that the electric and magnetic fields do not diverge at the origin for some models described with an anti-de Sitter momentum space but do for the de Sitter one in both problems.